-We had been thrown into Japan’s Land Cruiser community with enthusiasm and hospitality thanks to the Land Cruiser’s Festa in Kyushu, which was held on the weekend we arrived in the country (read about it here).
+We had been thrown into Japan’s Land Cruiser community with enthusiasm and hospitality thanks to the Land Cruiser’s Festa in Kyushu, which was held on the weekend we arrived in the country.

-During our months of traveling from Kyushu in the south to Hokkaido in the north (ou ou can find all those stories here), and back to Honshu, many Land Cruiser owners and fans hosted us.
+During our months of traveling from Kyushu in the south to Hokkaido in the north, and back to Honshu, many Land Cruiser owners and fans hosted us.
 We got to stay with, among other people, Masa and Yasuko, Akihiro and Miki (4Friendee), Taku and Ayako, Takahiro and Mai.

 The Land Cruiser 40 Meeting East

 We feel privileged to have made so many Japanese friends.
 Even better, we got to see all of them again during this first weekend of June at the Land Cruiser 40 Meeting East.
 Still jet-lagged from our flight from the Netherlands, we drove from Tokyo to Shizuoka on Friday to make sure we were early and wouldn’t miss a second of this awesome event.

 Over the weekend the campsite, at the foot of Mount Fuji, filled with 319 cars, 207 of them being a 40 series.
 There are some 800 Land Cruiser 40 series in Japan, some 600 of which are registered and regularly used.